radhikakhatrii/OOP-Project/README.md

 # OOP Project C(++)
-Typing and Racing Game
+Typing and Racing Game.
+User should have SDL installed.
-Should have SDL installed